Sexual Assault Attorney in Seattle

 Can These Charges Be Dropped or Reduced?

 Yes, in some cases.
-Depending on the evidence, witness reliability, or procedural errors, charges may be reduced or dismissed.
+Depending on the evidence, witness reliability, or procedural issues, charges may be reduced or dismissed.
 Our firm aggressively pursues all avenues—whether that’s negotiating with the prosecutor or challenging the charges in court—to seek the best possible resolution.

 Our Real Results